 It's a process.
 So we acknowledge our pain and our longings before God, but there also comes a time when we need to command our souls to heed the truth of scripture as well.
 And so we need to desire to move forward and put our gaze on what God has promised and continue to promise for his children.

-So we command our souls to actively wait and hope in the Lord as well.
+So, we command our souls to actively wait and hope in the Lord as well.
 And so here, so again here, this is where the Hebrew term for waiting also means to hope.
 So we're not just passively sitting around waiting and wallowing around in our emotions.

 No, we're actually hoping, actively hoping and trusting that God will come through.
 And so practically speaking, then this means that we're going to move forward in faith by putting one foot in front of the other.
 We're going to do what God has given us to do with faithfulness, trusting that God will bring about the change that we are hoping for.